rajabishek/swift-essentials/manuscript/04_solid.md

 }
 ```

-As you can see in the above code if we have to generate report in HTML format, now we will have to update the `ReportManager` class.
+As you can see in the above code if we have to now generate report in HTML format also, now we will have to update the `ReportManager` class.
 This violates the Open/Closed Principle.
+Always remember that whenever you touch an existing code there is always a possibility for breakage.
 What we essentially want is the ability to extend the behavior of the system without making modifications to the existing code.
-This is generally achieved through the use of patterns such as the strategy pattern.
+This is generally achieved through the use of patterns such as the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).
 Let’s take a look at how we might modify this code to make it open to extension:
 ```swift
 protocol CanGenerateReport {
     func generate(data: [String])